 Note: After PSY 101, students may proceed directly into either PSY 306 or a 200-level course.
 Departmentally, we recommend PSY 306 after PSY 101, but students may take Group 1or Group 2 courses if they wish.

-(6) All majors must complete one LAB course from those listed below.
+(6) All majors must complete one LAB course from those listed below (prereq: PSY 307).

-(7) All majors must complete one SEMINAR course from those listed below.
+(7) All majors must complete one SEMINAR course from those listed below (prereq: PSY 307 + one Group 1 or Group 2 course).

 PSY 312: Animal Behavior